 The Importance of Monitoring

-Without comprehensive logging and monitoring, we would have been blind to these attacks.
+Without comprehensive logging and monitoring, I would have been blind to these attacks.
 The ability to detect, analyze, and respond to threats in real-time is crucial for maintaining security posture.

 Automated Defense